thinkful-ei26/trisha-wc-client/README.md

 :white_check_mark: **6.
 User will receive the appropriate error feedback when they cannot submit a new recipe.**

 ### Post MVP
+- :white_check_mark: **Landing page:** On first visit, instructions containing how to use the app will render.
+Subsequent visits/load will not render the first-time div, but you can click on "INFO" button to see the instructions again.**
 - :white_check_mark: **User can click on "INFO" for instructions on how to use the app**
 - :white_check_mark: **- User can search a recipe using the search box**
 - **User can filter the recipe list by the example categories below:**